McMaster University Profile

 Alternative Admissions and Transition Programs

-Indigenous Services holds a three-day Summer Transition Program every August for Indigenous learners.
-It gives you the opportunity to familiarize yourself with the campus, learn about resources, meet with Elders, and participate in fun activities.
+Indigenous Services holds a 3-day Summer Transition Program every August for Indigenous learners.
+It gives you the opportunity to familiarize yourself with the campus, learn about resources, meet with Elders and participate in fun activities.
 The program will cover the cost of your accommodation and meals.

-McMaster Outdoor Orientation Student Experience (MOOSE) is a four-day trip and orientation program before school starts.
+The McMaster Outdoor Orientation Student Experience (MOOSE) is a 4-day trip and orientation program that takes place before school starts.
 The program gives you opportunities to meet fellow students and faculty, and experience a variety of outdoor activities, including trips to Camp Arowhon and Algonquin Provincial Park.

 Six Nations Polytechnic (SNP) is a community-based Indigenous postsecondary institute in the Six Nations community.
 SNP graduates who participate in the University Consortium Year 1 Program can transfer some course credits to McMaster.
 Check out the SNP transfer policy or reach out to your SNP administrator.

 New Marauder Orientation (NMO) is a 1-day program that helps you prepare for classes in September.
 You can meet with academic advisors, attend information sessions and mock lectures and learn about habits and behaviours that will help you to achieve success at university.